vmonaco/frailtySurv/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-frailtyr
+frailtySurv
 --------

-frailtyr is an R package for simulating and fitting semiparametric shared frailty models.
+frailtySurv is an R package for simulating and fitting semiparametric shared frailty models.

 Installation
 ------------